 Challenge 1: Poor Audio Quality

-Problem: Background noise, bad phone connections, or multiple people talking simultaneously reduce accuracy.
+Problem: Background noise, bad phone connections, or several people talking at once tank accuracy.

-Solution: Use VidNotes' AI-powered transcription, which handles noisy audio better than older tools.
-For critical compliance calls, consider using Rev's human transcription service.
+Solution: Use VidNotes' AI transcription, which handles noisy audio better than older tools.
+For critical compliance calls, use Rev's human transcription.
 For future calls, invest in better audio equipment.

 Challenge 2: Technical Jargon and Product Names

-Problem: Industry-specific terms, product names, and acronyms are often mistranscribed.
+Problem: Industry-specific terms, product names, and acronyms get mistranscribed.

 Solution: After transcription, do a quick find-and-replace for common mistranscriptions.
-Create a custom glossary for recurring terms.
+Build a custom glossary for recurring terms.
 VidNotes learns from corrections over time.

 Challenge 3: Multiple Speakers

-Problem: Group calls with multiple participants make speaker identification difficult.
+Problem: Group calls with several participants make speaker identification harder.

 Solution: Have participants state their name when speaking.
 After transcription, manually label speakers by reviewing timestamps.
 VidNotes' timestamp feature makes this easier by linking each segment to the video/audio.